Roel Sterckx

 Roel Sterckx FBA (born 1969) is a Flemish-British sinologist and anthropologist.
 He is the Joseph Needham Professor of Chinese History, Science, and Civilization at Cambridge University, and a fellow of Clare College.

 Life and career

-Sterckx attended secondary school at the Sint-Jan Berchmanscollege in Mol, Belgium, and read sinology at the Katholieke Universiteit Leuven (1991).
+Sterckx grew up in Retie, Belgium, and attended secondary school at the Sint-Jan Berchmanscollege in Mol.
+He read sinology at the Katholieke Universiteit Leuven (1991).
 He went on to study Chinese philosophy at National Taiwan University before moving to Cambridge (Clare Hall), where he obtained a Ph.D. in Oriental studies (1997).
-He was a research fellow at Oxford (Wolfson College) and Assistant Professor at the University of Arizona before returning to Cambridge in 2002.
-He served as Secretary-General of the European Association for Chinese Studies from 2006 to 2012.
+He was a research fellow at Oxford (Wolfson College) and taught at the University of Arizona before returning to Cambridge in 2002.
+He served as Secretary-General of the European Association for Chinese Studies from 2006 to 2012, and has been a long-serving trustee of the Needham Research Institute.
 In 2013 he was elected Fellow of the British Academy.